maride/afl-transmit/README.md

 Some other options exist to let you fine-tune your *afl-transmit* experience, have a look at them via `--help`.

 On default, *afl-transmit* opens port 1337/TCP to wait for incoming connections.
 If you are not on a private net, make sure to protect this port with a firewall, or anyone on the internet may send you files (although this might become interesting).
+As a countermeasure, use the `--restrict-to-peers` flags to only allow connections from your known peers.

 ### Quickstart